yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/T-Com/Speedport_W500V.rst

 http://home.arcor.de/irc-stuff/pics/serial_mod.jpg

 Look[http://www.wehavemorefun.de/fritzbox/Serielle_Konsole here], on how to build an appropriate serial cable (unfortunately german only, but this device is sold mostly in Germany anyway).
 Remember: the Pinout on the linked page is a little different (Rx and Tx are switched).
 They have some nice ideas how to recycle old mobile phone cables.
 Login via serial does not work by default.
-Probably this is because ttyS0 (the serial device) is not mentioned in /etc/securetty)
+Probably this is because ttyS0 (the serial device) is not mentioned in /etc/securetty).
+Appropriate settings for terminal programs are: 115200, 8n1.

 = System Information =
 '''1) cat /proc/version'''